input-output-hk/caryatid/examples/performance/README.md

 This example attempts to measure the raw performance of the Caryatid framework for simple pub-sub messages passed internally and via an external bus (RabbitMQ).
-It uses a multi-threaded publisher which can send simple JSON messages of a configured length, and a subscriber which just counts messages and elapsed time and outputs the statistics when it gets a "stop" message.
+It uses a multi-threaded publisher which can send simple typed messages of a configured length, and a subscriber which just counts messages and elapsed time and outputs the statistics when it gets a "stop" message.

-*Note: The current version uses JSON object messages, which skews the result because of the cost of constructing and unpacking the JSON objects.
-The next version will use a typed message.*

 ## How to run it